-(\) The default quality corresponds to the good image quality (16:1 rate).
+() The default quality corresponds to the good image quality (16:1 rate).

-- Use the Save method to save the point cloud in Open eVision proprietary file format. - Use the SavePCD method to save the point cloud in a file compatible with other software such as PCL (Point Cloud Library).
+- Use the Save method to save the point cloud in Open eVision proprietary file format. - Use the SavePCD method to save the point cloud in a ASCII or a binary file compatible with other software such as PCL (Point Cloud Library).